QPThree/101d1/201/read03.md

 3. Definition Lists: Used to define terminology

 <a name="topic2"></a>

 ## Boxes

 CSS treats HTML elements as if they are their own boxes.
 Knowing that, we can use CSS to manipulate the sizes, dimensions, borders, margin, and padding of those boxes.
+This in turn can change our webpages layout and appearance.

 These measurements can be written in CSS in multiple units.
 Our examples will be in px (pixels).
 Othe units to try and experiment with are percentages, or em, which is a size relative to the font size of the element.